A Lightweight, Continuous User Research Loop at NAVIT

 In early-stage startups, it’s easy to defer research.
 But a lightweight process like this:

-Keeps users part of every sprint
+Keeps end users part of every sprint

 Avoids wasted effort